fabiospampinato/vscode-commands/README.md

 ![Projects+](resources/demo/projects_plus.png)

-[Todo+](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-todo-plus): Add a button for opening the todo file, and if that is opened add a button for viewintodos across your projects, using [Projects+ Todo+](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-projects-plus-todo-plus)</summary>
+[Todo+](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-todo-plus): Add a button for opening the todo file, and if that is opened add a button for viewing all todos across your projects, using [Projects+ Todo+](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-projects-plus-todo-plus).

 ```js
 {